About Monkey Mia

 The Resort has provided hosted accommodation for film crews from numerous programs including National Geographic and the Discovery Channel and has also accommodated the filming of the Blue Planet while it produced a documentary on Shark Bay with David Attenborough.

 The Resort 100% supports the world leading research conducted off the beaches of Monkey Mia.

 Since its humble beginnings, research has developed hugely at Monkey Mia, and to this day we still host and support a team of dolphin researchers under the direction of Dr. Janet Mann, a professor of Georgetown University, USA

-Hundreds of dolphins are surveyed and cataloged each year, they survey their behavior, ecology, genetics, development, communication, social structure, predators and prey, providing a huge insight into dolphin life.
+Hundreds of dolphins are surveyed and catalogued each year, they survey their behaviour, ecology, genetics, development, communication, social structure, predators and prey, providing a huge insight into dolphin life.
 All of this research is accomplished non-invasively without tagging or capturing the dolphins.

 Today we still host and support teams of dolphin researchers, including one run by Janet Mann, a professor at the University of Georgetown in the US, that focuses on female dolphins and infants.
 The other, focusing on male alliance formation, is an international collaboration led by Michael Krützen (Swiss) at the University of Zurich, Stephanie King (British) and Simon Allen (Australian) at the University of Bristol in the UK, and Richard Connor (American) at the University of Massachusetts.

 A charge is made on arrival by the Department of Biodiversity, Conservation and Attractions for entry into the Monkey Mia Reserve where RAC Monkey Mia Dolphin Resort is located.